patronasxdxd/dev/README.md

 ### Partial redemption

-Most redemption transactions will include a partial redemption, since the amount redeemed is unlikely to perfectly match the total debt of a series of Troves.
+Most redemption transactions will include a partial redemption, since the amount redeemed is unlikely to perfectly match the total debt of a series of Vaults.

-The partially redeemed Vault is re-inserted into the sorted list of Troves, and remains active, with reduced collateral and debt.
+The partially redeemed Vault is re-inserted into the sorted list of Vaults, and remains active, with reduced collateral and debt.

 ### Full redemption

 A Vault is defined as “fully redeemed from” when the redemption has caused (debt-200) of its debt to absorb (debt-200) thUSD.
 Then, its 200 thUSD Liquidation Reserve is cancelled with its remaining 200 debt: the Liquidation Reserve is burned from the gas address, and the 200 debt is zero’d.

-Before closing, we must handle the Trove’s **collateral surplus**: that is, the excess collateral remaining after redemption, due to its initial over-collateralization.
+Before closing, we must handle the Vault’s **collateral surplus**: that is, the excess collateral remaining after redemption, due to its initial over-collateralization.

 This collateral surplus is sent to the `CollSurplusPool`, and the borrower can reclaim it later.
 The Vault is then fully closed.